minicli/docs/docs/index.md

 Minicli is a minimalist, dependency-free framework for building CLI-centric PHP applications.
 It provides a structured way to organize your commands, as well as various helpers to facilitate working with command arguments, obtaining input from users, and printing colored output.

-The new version `3.0` is fully upgraded to support PHP 8+.
+Since version 3.0, Minicli requires PHP 8.

 ## Requirements